ReHolo/Fisherman-s-village-for-COMP-3000/README.md

 ## Gameplay Demo

-- A gameplay demonstration video will be available shortly. *(Link will be updated here soon.)*
+- A gameplay demonstration video will be available shortly. (https://youtu.be/wMUgfwdS1KQ)

 ---